 After months of anticipation, George Springer finally made his regular-season debut for the Blue Jays this week.

 When Springer signed a 6-year, $150M deal with Toronto, I was elated.
 Now, if he can just make it through the slog of the month-long exhibition slate…Then came the abdominal tightness, the oblique strain, the setback.
-What started as a precaution turned into a six-month IL stint.
+What started as a precaution turned into a six-week IL stint.

 “I want to play.
 I’m sick and tired of being on the IL and not being out there with the guys.”— Sportsnet (@Sportsnet) April 28, 2021